 When to use which AI coding companion?

 All three of the AI coding companions profiled here suit a broad range of activities, languages, and environments.
-Choosing amongst them may come down to a dev team’s subjective preferences and where the software is ultimately going to be deployed.
-As mentioned, Amazon CodeWhisperer optimises applications for AWS APIs.
-Microsoft owns GitHub and has a partnership with OpenAI, so Copilot is a natural fit for applications destined to run in Azure.
+Choosing among them may come down to a dev team’s subjective preferences and where the software is ultimately going to be deployed.
+As mentioned, Amazon CodeWhisperer optimizes applications for AWS APIs.
+Microsoft owns GitHub and has a partnership with OpenAI, so Copilot is a natural fit for applications destined to run in Azure .
 Likewise, as a Google product integrated with apps like Google Sheets and Google Colab, Bard makes sense for Google environments and the Google Cloud Platform.